For Release: 10/14/2013

 The American Society of Plastic Surgeons (ASPS) is the largest plastic surgery specialty organization in the world.
 Founded in 1931, the society is composed of board-certified plastic surgeons that perform cosmetic and reconstructive surgery.
 The mission of ASPS is to advance quality care to plastic surgery patients by encouraging high standards of training, ethics, physician practice and research in plastic surgery.
 The Society advocates for patient safety, such as requiring its members to operate in accredited surgical facilities that have passed rigorous external review of equipment and staffing.

-ASPS works in concert with The Plastic Surgery Foundation (The PSF), founded in 1948, which supports research, international volunteer programs and visiting professor programs.
-The foundation's mission is to improve the quality of life of patients through research and development.
-The PSF accomplishes its mission by providing invaluable support to the research of plastic surgery sciences through a variety of grant programs.
+The Plastic Surgery Foundation (The PSF), founded in 1948, supports research, as well as international volunteer and visiting professor programs.
+The Foundation’s mission is to improve the quality of patient care through research and development.
+The PSF accomplishes its mission by providing invaluable support to the research of plastic surgery sciences through a variety of grant programs, clinical trial networks, training programs and forums.
+The PSF works in concert with the American Society of Plastic Surgeons (ASPS).
+For more information about the Breast Reconstruction Awareness Fund or The PSF, please visit thepsf.org.